hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 ## JDBC Support

-Unlike the Hibernate Data implementation, which is based on Hibernate's `StatelessSession`, Micronaut Data extends Jakarta Data support to all its data modules, including JDBC and MongoDB.
+Unlike the Jakarta Data implementation Hiberante, which is heavily dependent on Hibernate's `StatelessSession`.
+Micronaut Data extends Jakarta Data support to all its data modules, including JDBC and MongoDB.

 To use Jakarta Data with JDBC, simply select `Data JDBC` instead of `Data JPA` when generating your project skeleton.